PSU-CS-300-Fall2015/Ellis_Finn_Taurus/README.md

 `cd cs2-tests; ./test.sh` to verify their output against known data.

 `test_message` contains a TauNet v0.2-compliant message, including headers, in cleartext, which can be used with the above to test the daemon.
+Note that messages should (and will, by Taurus) be rejected if the usernames and sending IP aren't present and associated with each other in the user table.

+## Logs

+Both the sender and receiver log information in `~/.taurus/taurus.log`.